farhaannishtar/web-sprint-challenge-single-page-applications/README.md

 2. How would you explain form validation to someone who has never programmed before?

   Form validation is making sure the user has a good experience when filling out an online form.
-It allows for data to be sent in a clean format and also allows the user to think less in filling out forms.
+It allows data to be sent in a clean format and also allows the user to think less in filling out forms.
 Form validation makes sure the form is filled out as it is intended to be.
+Validating a form is to make sure there aren't any unintential

 3. In 1-2 sentences, define end to end testing.

   End-to-end testing is measuring the total functionality of an application.
+It's evaluating the complete use experience in using the application